Cafe Reviews

 If you’re a big sourdough fan, you’ll likely be familiar with Marymount Bakehouse.
 This popular bakery, which started as a home-based business in 2020, rose to fame for their beautiful sourdough loaves and focaccia.

-Just last year, they shifted their operations to a brick-and-mortar store along Upper Thomson, before recently moving to a full-fledged cafe in Farrer Park.
+In 2023, they transitioned their operations to a brick-and-mortar store located along Upper Thomson, before expanding to a full-fledged cafe in Farrer Park the following year.
 Along with this shift comes a whole new lineup of hearty mains, largely centred around their famous sourdough.
 Read on for our review!

 Food at Marymount Bakehouse